Now welcoming Pathways to Promise to South Dallas via ZOOM

 Our last in-person Companionship Training was held on

 SATURDAY, NOVEMBER 9, 2019 … 9 AM to 2 PM

 Warren United Methodist Church, 3028 Malcolm X Blvd., Dallas, TX

-To Register for Pathways to Promise Companionship Training, click below:
+To see what our Registration Form for the Pathways to Promise Companionship Training looked like, click below:

 Our model for COMPANIONSHIP was developed in 1987 on the streets of Seattle as a SIDE by SIDE Outreach to people who were homeless and struggling with serious mental health issues.
 Over the last 30 years, through Mental Health Chaplaincy and Pathways to Promise, COMPANIONSHIP has been expanded throughout the Seattle metropolitan area, St. Louis, Chicago, Los Angeles, Indiana and North Carolina.
 Now, this same life changing opportunity has reached South Dallas.

 Jesus often told parables about COMPANIONSHIP.
 Matthew 25.
 The Good Samaritan.
 Even the Prodigal Son.
 Jesus also practiced COMPANIONSHIP with his disciples.
 He knew the value of a SIDE by SIDE relationship.

 One person … Walking with one person …

 SIDE by SIDE … through … a moment of vulnerability

 can be … life changing.
 Not just for One SIDE.